linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bayesian Analysis and Financial Modeling Applications/Basic Principles of Bayesian Analysis.md

+---
+title: Basic Principles of Bayesian Analysis
+parent_directory: Encyclopedia of Financial Models
+formatted: 2025-12-21 08:42:00 AM
+formatter_model: claude-sonnet-4-5-thinking
+cli_tool: claude-code
+primary_tags:
+- bayesian statistical methods
+- likelihood function concepts
+- probability updating mechanisms
+- statistical inference approaches
+secondary_tags:
+- poisson distribution applications
+- normal distribution modeling
+- bayes theorem applications
+- binomial probability estimation
+- prior posterior distributions
+- model selection techniques
+- classification algorithms
+cssclasses: academia
+---

 # Basic Principles of Bayesian Analysis

 Abstract: One of the basic mechanisms of learning is assimilating the information arriving from the external environment and then updating the existing knowledge base with that information.
 This mechanism lies at the heart of the Bayesian framework.
 A Bayesian decision maker learns by revising beliefs in light of the new data that become available.
 From the Bayesian point of view, probabilities are interpreted as degrees of belief.
 Therefore, the Bayesian learning process consists of revising probabilities.
 Contrast this with the way probability is interpreted in the classical (frequentist) statistical theory—as the relative frequency of occurrence of an event in the limit, as the number of observations goes to infinity.
 Bayes' theorem provides the formal means of putting that mechanism into action; it is a simple expression combining the knowledge about the distribution of the model parameters and the information about the parameters contained in the data.

 Quantitative financial models describe in mathematical terms the relationships between financial random variables through time and/or across assets.
 The fundamental assumption is that the model relationship is valid independent of the time period or the asset class under consideration.
 Financial data contain both meaningful information and random noise.
-An adequate financial model not only extracts optimally the relevant information from the his torical data but also performs well when tested with new data.
+An adequate financial model not only extracts optimally the relevant information from the historical data but also performs well when tested with new data.
 The uncertainty brought about by the presence of data noise makes imperative the use of statistical analysis as part of the process of financial model building, model evaluation, and model testing.

 Statistical analysis is employed from the vantage point of either of the two main statistical philosophical traditions—frequentist and Bayesian.
 An important difference between the two lies with the interpretation of the concept of probability.
 As the name suggests, advocates of frequentist statistics adopt a frequentist interpretation: The probability of an event is the limit of its long-run relative frequency (i.e., the frequency with which it occurs as the amount of data increases without bound).
 Strict adherence to this interpretation is not always possible in practice.
 When studying rare events, for instance, large samples of data may not be available and in such cases proponents of frequentist statistics resort to theoretical results.
 The Bayesian view of the world is based on the subjectivist interpretation of probability: Probability is subjective, a degree of belief that is updated as information or data are acquired.